drin/research/research/skysql/overview.md

 can access and process their data in a way that allows the storage system and storage devices to optimize more freely.
 This means: (1) we **need** scientists to be **more** declarative in how they access data and (2) we **need** to provide a data access model and query interface that aligns well with system performance regardless of what optimizations the system may make.
-More specificall, for the second objective, we want to avoid scenarios where users feel compelled to learn system internals in order to improve performance.
+More specifically, for the second objective, we want to avoid scenarios where users feel compelled to learn system internals in order to improve performance.